george203/InducedSeismic-Bench-Dataset/README.md

 4. **Physical consistency** (hypocentral depths, focal mechanisms)
 5. **Mechanistic modeling** (pressure diffusion connecting injection to seismicity)

-Attribution is not binary.
-A well-calibrated scientist expresses confidence proportional to which criteria are satisfied, explicitly flags which key analyses are missing, and avoids over-committing based on superficial pattern matching.
+Attribution is graded, not binary.
+A well-calibrated scientist expresses confidence proportional to which criteria are satisfied, explicitly flags which key analyses are missing, and holds back from over-committing on superficial pattern matching.

 ### What human factor does this benchmark test?

-**Calibrated causal attribution under evidentiary ambiguity** — expressing confidence proportional to which specific evidence criteria have been satisfied, not a general prior about what caused similar-looking situations.
+**Calibrated causal attribution under evidentiary ambiguity**: expressing confidence proportional to which specific evidence criteria have been satisfied, anchored in the disclosed evidence.
+The benchmark measures whether confidence is driven by that evidence or by a general prior about similar-looking situations.

 This benchmark targets four AI failure modes: